the-collab-lab/smart-shopping-list-deprecated/README.md

 ## Check out an example

-The app will work in many of the same ways as [iNeedToBuy.xyz](https://app.ineedtobuy.xyz/) (on which our project is based) with the exception that we will not be implementing barcode scanning (that feature would add a lot of scope to the project and in my experience wasn’t all that useful).
+The app will work in many of the same ways as [iNeedToBuy.xyz](https://app.ineedtobuy.xyz/) (on which our project is based) with the exception that we will not be implementing barcode scanning (that feature would add a lot of scope to the project and wasn’t all that useful).

 📺  [Check out a video demo of the example app here!](https://www.youtube.com/watch?v=mwj74mE9s64)